 depth=1 C = US, O = DigiCert Inc, OU = www.digicert.com, CN = DigiCert SHA2 High Assurance Server CA

 depth=0 C = US, ST = California, L = Menlo Park, O = "Facebook, Inc.", CN = *.fdet3-1.fna.fbcdn.net

 tcpdump on the iMac then closed the Facebook tab I had open in Firefox and the traffic stopped.

 So there’s our answer.
 All this traffic is to Facebook CDN instances on the Wide Open West / Knology network.
 It sure seems like a lot for a tab just sitting open in the background, but hey… welcome to the modern internet.

 I could have received more information from OPNsense’s Insight by clicking on the pie slice shown above to look at that host in the Details view, but it seems to have an odd quirk.
 When the Reverse lookup box is checked, clicking the pie slice to jump to the Details view automatically puts the hostname in the (src) Address field, which returns no results (it needs an IP address).
 I thought this was the tool failing, so I looked to captures for most of the info.

-Later on I realized that filtering on the IP showed a bunch more useful information, including the endpoints within the network and that HTTPS was also running over UDP, indicating QUIC.
+Later on I realized that filtering on the IP showed a bunch more useful information, including two other endpoints within the network talking to these servers (mobile phones), and that HTTPS was also running over UDP, indicating QUIC.